latest nhpb_banner 1__compressed2

 Whether it is emergency housing assistance (rent, security deposits, mortgages, or utility bills), free groceries or meals, gasoline vouchers, or even credit counseling, there is assistance in Butte County.
 Find the main churches, charities, as well as non-profit organizations to apply at for free items or grants in Chico and the county.
 There are even government cash programs for paying rent, buying clothes, and covering others expenses.

-When struggling, The Community Action Agency of Butte County, Inc. (Telephone: 530-712-2600) is a local organization that has several programs and resources that they offer people in need of assistance.
+When struggling, The Community Action Agency of Butte County, Inc. (Telephone: 530-712-2600) is a local organization that has several grant programs and financial resources that they offer people in need of assistance.

-• Utility bill payment assistance programs - The Butte County Agency also provides additional assistance for paying utility bills to income-eligible residents who live throughout Butte County.
-This assistance program will pay the homeowner for bills related to their heat source expenses including: electric, wood, propane, natural gas and heating fuel oil.
-They can also direct you to the CARE program to save an additional 20% on your energy bills.
+• Utility bill payment assistance programs - The Butte County Agency also provides grant money for paying utility bills to income-eligible residents, with a focus on seniors and the disabled.
+This assistance program will pay for bills related to their heat or energy source expenses including: electric, wood, propane, natural gas and heating fuel oil.

 • Transportation programs are offered by community action.
 They try to help job seekers in Butte County, gig workers, people that have an interview and others to get the assistance they need.
 This may be a free bus pass or voucher for gasoline.
 Or a few dollars to pay for a car payment or Uber/Lyft ride for an interview.
 More on free gasoline cards for low income.